open-source-ideas/ideas/README.md

 * [`Blockchain`](https://github.com/open-source-ideas/open-source-ideas/labels)
 * [`Futuristic Tech/Something Unique`](https://github.com/open-source-ideas/open-source-ideas/labels)

-Or if you are totally new to open source and development, you can check out:
+Or if you are totally new to open-source and development, you can check out:

 * [`First Contribute`](https://github.com/open-source-ideas/open-source-ideas/labels/First%20Contribute)

-To track the progress of the initiative itself, see the [_Open Source Ideas Initiative planning_ project board](https://github.com/open-source-ideas/open-source-ideas/projects/2), and see all projects that have been completed further down in the README!
+To track the progress of the initiative itself, see the [_Open-Source Ideas Initiative planning_ project board](https://github.com/open-source-ideas/open-source-ideas/projects/2), and see all projects that have been completed further down in the README!

 This project adheres to the [Contributor Covenant code of conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.